-If the problem has only occurred over a short period of time, or has not reached a severe stage, it is possible that the adult you care about could successfully cut back on the use of alcohol or other drugs.
+If the problem has only occurred over a short period of time or has not reached a severe stage, it is possible that the adult you care about could successfully cut back on the use of alcohol or other drugs.
 If the person has not tried cutting back, you could suggest this strategy as a first step.
-Some people in the risky or abuse stages of substance use, or even in the early stage of addiction, are able to cut back and consistently use only minimal amounts in the future.
+Some people in the risky stages of substance use, or even in the early stage of addiction, are able to cut back and consistently use only minimal amounts in the future.

 Even if detoxification is not necessary, a formal, structured treatment program is vital for sustained abstinence.
 A health care professional or substance use counselor can help you and the person in need assess your options.

-To encourage the person to stop, you might want to tell them ways you would be willing to help make it easier – for example, going to counseling together, or providing transportation or childcare.
+To encourage the person to stop, you might want to tell them ways you would be willing to help make it easier – for example, going to counseling together or providing transportation or childcare.

 Friends and family members may feel that they constantly express concerns about a loved one’s substance use but never see any changes.
-You may have reached this point after weeks or months of giving lectures, making threats, ignoring behaviors, accepting promises of change, giving second chances or imposing consequences.
+You may have reached this point after weeks or months of giving lectures, making threats, ignoring behaviors, accepting promises of change, giving second chances, or imposing consequences.

 Experts recommend developing and repeating a consistent, positive message: “We care about you and we want you to get help.”
 Define substance use as a problem for you and others who care about the person.
-Avoid blaming, arguing and reproaching; and expect denial, distortion, avoidance, rationalization and intellectualization of the problem.
+Avoid blaming, arguing, and reproaching, and expect denial, distortion, avoidance, rationalization, and intellectualization of the problem.

 DOs and DON’Ts

 As you continue to try to talk to the person in need of help, please remember these important details:

 And if you are at your wits’ end, you might consider a formal intervention.

 Mention the word “treatment” in relation to substance use and many people think of long-term residential facilities or detox.
 In fact, treatment includes both of these options — and a variety of others.